abedkhooli/ds1/README.md

  * A copy of the [Training outline](DataScience1Outline.pdf)
  * This file provides access to the important resources in this site.
 It will be updated regularly.
 You can ignore other files listed above (some are tests and may not work)
  * Interesting read/view: [the future of jobs](https://www.youtube.com/watch?v=zyjoayAwDb8) short video and [full WEF report](http://reports.weforum.org/future-of-jobs-2016/).
+ * Data Science Ethics: you can take [this free edX MOOC](https://www.edx.org/course/data-science-ethics-michiganx-ds101x-1) from the University of Michigan (but apply local context to raised issues).
 * Datasets
  * Environmental data: [Air Quality in Ramallah Area](data/)
  * More datasets can be found at [Kaggle](https://www.kaggle.com/), [UCI Machine learning datasets](https://archive.ics.uci.edu/ml/datasets.html), [data.gov](https://catalog.data.gov/dataset), [OECD](https://data.oecd.org/), [WorldBank](http://data.worldbank.org/), [EU data portal](https://www.europeandataportal.eu/), [DataHub](https://datahub.io/dataset) and [Awesome public datasets](https://github.com/caesar0301/awesome-public-datasets) - to name just a few.